Cognitive behavioural therapy (CBT) is a talking therapy that can help you manage your problems by changing the way you think and behave.

 CBT is based on the concept that your thoughts, feelings, physical sensations and actions are interconnected, and that negative thoughts and feelings can trap you in a vicious cycle.

 CBT aims to help you deal with overwhelming problems in a more positive way by breaking them down into smaller parts.
 You're shown how to change these negative patterns to improve the way you feel.

 Unlike some other talking treatments, CBT deals with your current problems, rather than focusing on issues from your past.
 It looks for practical ways to improve your state of mind on a daily basis.

 Read more about how CBT works.

-If CBT is recommended, you will usually have a session with a therapist once a week or once every two weeks.
+If CBT is recommended, you'll usually have a session with a therapist once a week or once every two weeks.
 The course of treatment usually lasts for between five and 20 sessions, with each session lasting 30-60 minutes.

 Pros and cons of CBT